foliant-docs/docs/src/quickstart.md

 Result: Hello_Foliant-2018-01-23.mkdocs
 ```

-That's it!
+That’s it!
 Your static, MkDocs-powered website is ready.
-To view it, use any web server, for example, Python's built-in one:
+To view it, use any web server, for example, Python’s built-in one:

 ```bash
 $ cd Hello_Foliant-2018-01-23.mkdocs